Some truths don’t need incense or chanting. Loss already stripped you to the bone and handed you the doorway by itself.

 I can’t express in words how much I love this.

 Profound and so beautifully written.
 Thank you for this phenomenal reflection.
 I still remember the first time I heard the phrase: "we let each other in through the broken places" All part of God's plan to help transform pain.
 Most of us do not reach out to others or certainly, not as deeply unless we need one another.
 So much beauty and goodness comes out of these connections that only come about through shared loss and suffering.
 Walking with one another through suffering deepens our connections and can bring so much healing.
 I am so grateful for these unexpected gifts.
-In these more challenging times, may we continue to fund strength, joy and healing through supporting one another.
+In these more challenging times, may we continue to find strength, joy and healing through supporting one another.

 Lovely.
 In my own framework I might note additionally the concept of acceptance versus denial but really a beautiful piece, agree with Paul also.